mobusdorphin/blueHouseMonthly_deborah/linux_tutorial_00/linux_tutorial_00.md

 ![](linux_tutorial_08.png)

 And it works!
 We have procedurally generated a lesbian pride flag that matches the exact width of the terminal that called it!
-All we need to do now is save it to a file called `les`, give it execute permissions with `chmod +x les`, and put that file in /usr/local/bin, or any foler in your $PATH.
+All we need to do now is save it to a file called `les`, give it execute permissions with `chmod +x les`, and put that file in /usr/local/bin, or any folder in your $PATH.
 You can see all the folders in your $PATH just by echoing it to the terminal:

 ![](linux_tutorial_09.png)

-Your shell will look for command you type starting with the folder furthest to the left, and if it does not find a file matching the command you entered, it will move on to the next folder to the right of the `:`.
-If it looks through each of these folders without finding your command, it will error and tell you that it cannot find what you're looking for.
+Your shell will look for the command you typed starting with the folder furthest to the left, and if it does not find a file matching the command you entered, it will move on to the next folder to the right of the `:`.
+If it looks through each of these folders without finding your command, it will error something like `command not found`.
 You can verify a command is in your path without running it with the `which` command.
 Once you've done that, congratulations!
 You're finished!
-You can test out your VERY USEFUL lesbian pride command that outputs every time you misspell `les`
+You can test out your VERY USEFUL lesbian pride command that outputs every time you misspell `less`

 ![](linux_tutorial_10.png)

+Now that we have that EXTREMELY important feature added to our systems, perhaps we can move on to less useful, but still important things, like how that `for` loop worked, or how to check out manual pages for the commands you don't know as well, or perhaps even some extremely useless systemd tutorials!
+Let me know what you want me to cover in the next issue! :D